-- Referring an attorney for a 15404 petition and referred an out of our area real estate broker to list the home once the legal matters are resolved.
+- Referred an attorney for a 15404 petition and referred an out-of-area real estate broker to list the home once the legal matters are resolved.

 - Referred to an attorney to review two separate trusts, one revocable living trust, and an irrevocable trust created by their now-deceased family member.
-Referred an out of our area real estate broker to list the home once the legal matters are resolved.
+Referred an out-of-area real estate broker to list the home once the legal matters are resolved.

 - Referred a real estate attorney well versed in evictions to consult on matters pertaining to how the successor trustee managing a trust estate attempted to kick out his own mother and aunt from the property so it could be sold.

 Issues are getting more complex with people needing help.

 We are real estate specialists in probate real estate sales.
 That means selling probate properties, trust homes, and property under conservatorship.
 Over the years we have helped many executors and successor trustees sell homes.